box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 uv --directory /Users/USER_NAME/PATH_TO_PROJECT/mcp-server-box run src/mcp_server_box.py
 ```

-Be sure to update the path so it reflects your local setup.
+Update the path so it reflects your local setup.

 ### Use Cursor as the Box MCP client